Top 5 ways to optimize your Amazon seller account before Prime Day 2020

 Amazon Prime Day has traditionally been a summertime affair.
-Now, it’s unclear whether or not Amazon will be postponing the sales-heavy day until later in 2020.
-Regardless of whether it’s coming sooner or later, it’s important to optimize your Amazon account.
+However, the postponed event’s date has now been announced!
+With the event taking place on the 13th and 14th of October, it’s important to optimize your Amazon account beforehand.
 To maximize your profits and make the most of your resources, your Amazon strategy should be multifaceted and intentional.
 Below, our resident Amazon expert Devyn Bauman gives away some free advice on how to optimize your Amazon strategy.

 Adopt a review management strategy